 H.P.
 Lovecraft fans are getting double the fan service at this time of year!
-First, we had the creepy and atmospheric Call of Cthulu from Cyanide Studios and now we have Achtung!
+First, we had the creepy and atmospheric Call of Cthulhu from Cyanide Studios and now we have Achtung!
 Cthulhu Tactics from developer Auroch Digital and publisher Ripstone.
-However, Call of Cthulu was set in the ‘Call of Cthulhu’ universe and Achtung!
+However, Call of Cthulhu was set in the ‘Call of Cthulhu’ universe and Achtung!
 Cthulhu Tactics is surprisingly set in the ‘Achtung!
 Cthulhu’ universe.
 That’s right, expect to see a lot of Nazis as you embark on an adventure against an immortal evil (although, hopefully not ‘too’ immortal)!

 With a combination of turn-based tactics and real-time exploration, Achtung!
 Cthulhu Tactics will test your skills as well as your character’s sanity as you delve deeper into the strange goings-on during this secret war.

 Achtung!
 Cthulhu Tactics takes place in Europe as our team of elite soldiers come together to venture through the Forest of Fear in order to take down the Nazis and whatever creatures which emerge from the Cthulhu Mythos.
 That’s right, not only will you be tasked with tactically and strategically taking down the Nazi scum, but you’ll also be pitted against strange beings who walk on two legs with tentacles on their face and giant blobs of evil darkness who just want to hug you… to death!